jagadishb1409/pythontutorials/012-File-Operations/text-files/readme.md

 # Close the file
 file.close()
 ````
-We can also write to a file line by line using the writelines() method.
+We can also write to a file line by line using the 'writelines()' method.

 ````python
 # Open a file for writing